microsoft/pai/pai-management/doc/pai-build.md

 - Push the tagged image to the docker registry which is configured in the ```cluster-configuration```.
 - If the option `-n` is added, only the specified image will be pushed.

-# Current Pai build process
+# Current pai build process

 - Each component has a build directory under ```pai-management/src/``` folder, with the name identical to the component name.
 - The component build directory contains three things